2:1 And the third day there was a marriage in Cana of Galilee;

 temple- two different GK words are used in this passage-

-This dates the beginning of Jesus' ministry at approx. 27 AD.
+This dates the beginning of Jesus' ministry at approximately 27 AD.

 2:22 When therefore he was risen from the dead,